icobg/ROCm/README.md

 1. Install required packages

 A few packages need to be installed, and all of them are required.
-They are located in the 3rd subdirectory:
+They are located in the 3rd subdirectory.

-cpackage-requirements

 2. Create Python virtual environment